Penny Johnson Jerald: Career

 In 1992, Jerald landed the role of unflappable personal assistant, Beverly Barnes, on The Larry Sanders Show.
 For her work on Larry Sanders, Jerald received a CableACE Award nomination for Best Actress in a Comedy Series in 1996.
 Two years later, she earned an NAACP Image Award nomination in the category of Outstanding Supporting Actress in a Comedy Series.
 She continued playing Beverly until the show ended in 1998.

 Throughout the 1990s, Jerald guest starred in several television series, including Parker Lewis Can't Lose, Star Trek: The Next Generation, Grace Under Fire, Cosby and Family Law.
-She appeared as Lavinia in television film Class of '61 and portrayed Lorraine in What's Love Got to Do with It?
-(1993).
+She appeared as Lavinia in television film Class of '61 and portrayed Lorraine in What's Love Got to Do with It (1993).

 Following Larry Sanders, Jerald appeared in Star Trek: Deep Space Nine playing freighter captain Kasidy Yates, the love interest for the series's main character Benjamin Sisko, a recurring role which she played from 1995 to the show's end in 1999.
-In 1997 she played Laura Simon in the film Absolute Power.
+In 1997, she played Laura Simon in the film Absolute Power.
 She also had a recurring guest role on ER as Lynette Evans from 1998 to 1999.
-She then appeared as Roscoe Dellums in the Emmy Award-winning TV movie The Color of Friendship.
+She then appeared as Roscoe Dellums in the Emmy Award–winning TV movie The Color of Friendship.
 Jerald also guest starred on Frasier, The Practice, Touched by an Angel and The X-Files.

-Jerald's most-recognized role came in 2001 when she appeared in the pilot episode of the Kiefer Sutherland-led Fox series, 24, playing Sherry Palmer, the wife of Senator David Palmer.
+Jerald's most-recognized role came in 2001 when she appeared in the Kiefer Sutherland-led Fox series, 24, playing Sherry Palmer, the wife of Senator David Palmer.
 Jerald believed it was the first role to test her acting ability, claiming the majority of her previous characters were "easy-going."
 She appeared in all but two of the first season episodes and multiple episodes of the second and third seasons.
 She received a Screen Actors Guild Award nomination for Outstanding Performance by an Ensemble in a Drama Series in 2003 alongside her 24 co-stars.